 - Your product will get negative reviews.
 Consequently, there will be a need for further redevelopment or upgrades with constant debugging.

-If after these consequences you won’t hire QA engineers, the process will iterate and… (read the first item of this list)
+If after these consequences you won’t hire QA Engineers, the process will iterate and… (read the first item of this list)

 Implementing a well-established QA process will not only give you confidence when releasing a product to the audience but also reduce the burden of redundant multitasking for your development team.
-After all, the only way you can replace a QA engineer is by another QA engineer.
+After all, the only way you can replace a QA Engineer is by another QA Engineer.

 Hiring QA Engineers

-Still, we understand that the tech talent gap may impede hiring experienced QA testers.
+Still, we understand that the tech talent gap may impede hiring experienced QA Testers.
 According to Capgemini’s 2020 report, over 62% of business leaders have issues finding skilled professionals to develop a continuous testing strategy.

 If you struggle to find suitable candidates locally, outsourcing can be a great alternative.
 An external vendor can help you find the missing QA roles for your team through their access to a wider talent pool.
 Then facilitate team onboarding/integration and management (in some cases).